ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 ### Performing MSI Upgrade

 **IMPORTANT**: To successfully perform MSI upgrade, the MSI file must have the same filename as that of the original installation.
-The MSI updater creates an MSI file with the update date in the filename.
-This file needs to be renamed to match the name of the original installation file.
+The MSI updater creates an MSI file with the update date in the filename. **This file needs to be renamed to match the name of the original installation file**.

 To upgrade the MSI that is already installed, run the following command: